-As of December 31, 2018 and 2017, the Company has not recorded liability for unrecognized tax benefit.
-As of December 31, 2018 and 2017 the Company did not increase or decrease penalties or interest in connection with liability for unrecognized tax benefit.
+As of December 31, 2019 and 2018, the Company has not recorded liability for unrecognized tax benefit.
+As of December 31, 2019 and 2018 the Company did not increase or decrease penalties or interest in connection with liability for unrecognized tax benefit.
 The Company does not expect its unrecognized tax benefits to change significantly over the next 12 months.
 The Company files U.S. and state income tax returns with varying statutes of limitations.
-The 2014 through 2017 tax years generally remain subject to examination by federal and state tax authorities.
+The 2015 through 2019 tax years generally remain subject to examination by federal and state tax authorities.

 In 2018, the company dissolved those subsidiaries that were required to file tax returns that had no tax due for 2018.
 Marathon Patent Group, Inc. moved its headquarters to Las Vegas, Nevada on June 1, 2018 so it is required to file a final tax return with the state of California for 2018.
-The company believes there will be no tax due the state of California other than the \$800 Franchise fee all companies are required to file.
+The company believes there will be no tax due the state of California other than the \$800 Minimum Franchise fee all companies are required to pay.